Research Making a Difference

 The research we fund today will help improve women’s health in the future.
 All NHLBI Divisions support research important to women’s health.
 This includes research on the causes, diagnosis, prevention, and treatment of many heart, lung, blood and sleep disorders that affect women’s health such as heart disease, asthma, COPD, LAM, sickle cell disease, deep vein thrombosis, anemia, and sleep apnea.

 Through NHLBI’s Trans-Omics for Precision Medicine (TOPMed) program, researchers will use data from studies, such as the Women’s Health Initiative, that are focused on heart, lung, blood and sleep disorders.
 These data will help researchers better predict, prevent, diagnose, and treat these disorders based on a patient’s unique genes, environment, and molecular signatures.
 Learn more about NHLBI precision medicine activities.

 The Women's Health Initiative (WHI) is a long-term study focusing on strategies to prevent the major causes of death and disability among postmenopausal women.
 Although the original WHI study completed data collection in 2005, the WHI continues to advance women’s health through extension studies and ancillary studies, such as the Women’s Health Initiative Strong and Healthy Study (WHISH) and the Women's Health Initiative Sleep Hypoxia Effects on Resilience (WHISPER).

 The NHLBI partnered with the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) in the NuMoM2B study, which found that maternal sleep deficiency and mild sleep apnea during pregnancy increases the risk of pregnancy complications, such as preeclampsia and diabetes.
 The NHLBI and NICHD are now studying whether the treatment of sleep apnea during pregnancy reduces these risks.

-The Heart Truth® is a national education program for women that raises awareness about heart disease and its risk factors.
-It also educates and motivates women to take action to prevent the disease.
-The NHLBI sponsors The Heart Truth® in partnership with many national and community organizations to motivate people to adopt heart-healthy lifestyles.
+The Heart Truth® is a national health education program that raises awareness about heart disease, its risk factors, and prevention.
+With a special focus on women and heart disease, The Heart Truth® works in partnership with national and community organizations to motivate people to adopt heart-healthy lifestyles.